 - https://www.cnet.com/news/how-spacex-brings-starlink-broadband-satellite-internet-to-low-earth-orbit/ ↩

 Disclaimers:Minimum 24-month service term unless you select the no long-term contract option.
-Equipment lease fee is $9.99/month equipment lease fee and are subject to taxes.
-Speeds and video streaming quality are "up to," which are not guaranteed and will vary.
+Equipment lease fee is $9.99/mo or $10.00/mo depending on equipment type.
+Taxes apply.
+Speeds and streaming video quality are “up to,” are not guaranteed and will vary.
 Service is not available in all areas.
-Offers may be charged or withdrawn at any time.
+Offer may be changed or withdrawn at any time.
 Minimum 24-month service term unless you select the no long-term contract option.
-Equipment lease fee is $9.99/month equipment lease fee and are subject to taxes.
-Speeds and video streaming quality are "up to," which are not guaranteed and will vary.
+Equipment lease fee is $9.99/mo or $10.00/mo depending on equipment type.
+Taxes apply.
+Speeds and streaming video quality are “up to,” are not guaranteed and will vary.
 Service is not available in all areas.
-Offers may be charged or withdrawn at any time.
+Offer may be changed or withdrawn at any time.